iopsystems/parquet-arrow/README.md

-  compare              Compare parquet data validate             Validate delta counters in a postprocessd parquet file add-cgroup-metadata  Augment file with additional metadata around cgroups help                 Print this message or the help of the given subcommand(s)
+  compare              Compare parquet data validate             Validate delta counters in a postprocessd parquet file add-cgroup-metadata  Augment file with additional metadata around cgroups from-event-csv       Convert an event-log CSV to a parquet file help                 Print this message or the help of the given subcommand(s)

 Options: